 Emission Trends Associated with Natural Gas Liquids Supply

 The reported CO2 for 2011 and 2012 are also affected by changes in the default emission factors.
 For suppliers of natural gas liquids, the default emission factors used for calculating the CO2 for ethane, propane, butane and isobutene were revised in 2013.
-The default emission factors for propane, butane and isobutane were increased by a few percent over those used prior to 2013, while the default emission factor for ethane was decreased by over 30 percent.
+The default emission factors for propane, butane and isobutane were increased by a few percentage points over the factors used prior to 2013, while the default emission factor for ethane decreased by over 30 percent.
 The impact these changes had on the total CO2 reported by an NGL fractionator depends on the mixture of products the plant supplies and whether the fractionator used the default value or a measured value.
 Since most NGL fractionators supply ethane, the reported CO2 across the industry was lower beginning in 2013 than would have been reported if the factors had not been updated.

-[1] U.S. Department of Energy, Energy Information Administration, U. S. Energy Information Administration/Petroleum Supply Annual 2019, Volume 1, Table 15.
-Natural Gas Plant Net Production and Stocks of Petroleum Products by PAD and Refining Districts, 2019, August 31, 2020.
-Available at:
+[1] U.S. Department of Energy, Energy Information Administration, U. S. Energy Information Administration/Petroleum Supply Annual 2022, Volume 1, Table 15.
+Natural Gas Plant Net Production and Stocks of Petroleum Products by PAD and Refining Districts, 2022, January 26, 2024.
+Available at: https://www.eia.gov/petroleum/supply/annual/volume1/pdf/table15.pdf.

 [2] U.S. Department of Energy, Energy Information Administration, This Week in Petroleum, In 2020, Increased Propane, Other HGL Exports Contribute to Continued Strong Product Exports Despite Reductions in Major Transport Fuels, September 23, 2020.
 Available at: https://www.eia.gov/petroleum/weekly/archive/2020/200923/includes/analysis_print.php.